stargate/stargate/config-store-yaml/README.md

 ## YAML File Location

+To enable config-store, set the `stargate.config_store.enabled` system property to true.
+It is disabled by default.
 Before the `ConfigStoreYaml` is registered in the OSGi, it will try to lookup the stargate config in the `/etc/stargate/stargate-config.yaml` location.
 Please note that the name of the actual YAML file is